kairosdb/kairosdb-client/README.md

   	client.shutdown();

 ## Querying Tag Names
-Similiarly you can get a list of all tag names in KariosDB.
+Similarly you can get a list of all tag names in KairosDB.

 	HttpClient client = new HttpClient("localhost", 9000);
 	GetResponse response = client.getTagNames();